Could You Survive With Just 3G Internet?

 -

 While most people can now get broadband from one of the main providers, there are some very tempting 3G internet deals out there.
 3G internet now offers some very impressive speeds – not quite up there with home Wi-Fi in most cases, but still very serviceable.
-For some people, therefore, it may be tempting to use a 3G internet dongle for all of their connectivity needs rather than paying to have broadband at home and paying for a 3G dongle as well, so they can use their laptops when they are on the go.
+For some people, therefore, it may be tempting to use a 3G internet dongle for all of their connectivity needs rather than paying for broadband at home and a 3G dongle as well, so they can use their laptops when they are on the go.

 Additionally, there are some circumstances when getting a broadband contract may not be ideal.
-You may not be planning to stay where you are living for very long, for example, or you may be in a shared house where you don’t want to share your internet access with the other residents.
+You may not be planning to stay where you live for long, for example, or you may be in a shared house where you don’t want to share your internet access with the other residents.
+You don’t read about this in tech news very often.
+So, how viable is it to survive with 3G internet alone?

-Will it Work for All of Your Devices?
+Will it work for all of your devices?

 How Much Data Do You Need to Download?